Background pattern

 Children and adolescents

-Betahistina is not recommended for use in children and adolescents under 18 years of age due to lack of experience in these age groups.
+Betahistina is not recommended for use in children and adolescents under 18 years of age due to the lack of experience in these age groups.

 Taking betahistina cinfa with other medications

-Taking betahistina cinfa with food, drinks and alcohol
+Taking betahistina cinfa with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

 betahistina cinfa contains lactose